NativeScript/NativeScript/tools/notes/CONTRIBUTING.md

     - Write unit tests for your fix or feature.
 Check out [writing unit tests guide](WritingUnitTests.md).

 5. Before you submit your PR:
-    - Rebase your changes to the latest master: `git pull --rebase upstream master`.
+    - Rebase your changes to the latest main: `git pull --rebase upstream main`.
     - Ensure all unit test are green for Android and iOS.
 Check [running unit tests](DevelopmentWorkflow.md#running-unit-tests).
-    - Ensure your changes pass tslint validation. (run `npm run tslint` in the root of the repo).
-    - If you've made changes to a public API, make sure you update and add the `api-reports/NativeScript.api.md` file to the PR. (run `npm run api-extractor` to update the api-report and definitions).

 6. Push your fork.
 If you have rebased you might have to use force-push your branch:
 ```